 Our ministry doesn’t end here.
 On the first Wednesday of every month, we have a Reunion in the Visitors Gallery and all the inmates that have been through Kairos are invited as well as guests that they would like to bring.
 We have singing, announcements, bible readings, and a talk by one of the inmates on how they have moved forward following their Kairos weekend.
 We then break up into small Prayer and Share groups for the remainder of the evening.

-We also meet on the second, third, and fourth Tuesday for Prayer and Share sessions.
+We also meet on the second, third, and fourth Tuesdays for Prayer and Share sessions.
 This is similar to the monthly reunion but with a heavier concentration on the small groups.
-We have music, a short talk and then divide up into small Prayer and Share groups to discuss the talk and how their week is going in relationship to their Christian journey.
+We have music, a short talk, and then divide up into small Prayer and Share groups to discuss the talk and how their week is going in relation to their Christian journey.

 I would like to close with a success story.
 I am going to talk about an inmate called “Big Head” who became a friend of mine.
 Kairos cannot take full credit for the change that has come over him in prison, but we will accept partial credit.
 I got to know him over the years because he and I were big baseball fans.
 When we saw each other, we usually end up talking baseball.